Reader Question: I keep hearing about this new online loan thing Kabbage. What is Kabbage? Can I get a loan from them? Is it safe?

 What Have Customers Said About Kabbage?

-An online lending service that offers quick loans with minimal hassle seems too good to be true, but Kabbage users seem satisfied with their results.
+An online lending service that offers quick loans with minimal hassle seems too good to be true, but Kabbage loan reviews show users as seemingly satisfied with their results.
 Since joining the Better Business Bureau in January 2014, Kabbage has maintained an A+ rating as a BBB Accredited Business.
 Of the 34 complaints registered with the Better Business Bureau, most were about billing and collection issues.

 Kabbage has a Net Promoter score of 75/100 — which indicates positive word of mouth and customers’ willingness to recommend the loan service — and an a 9.1/10 rating on TrustPilot, with 81.3 percent five-star reviews.
 The majority of users find Kabbage quick and easy to use, with a user-friendly website and mobile app and excellent customer service.
 Some users report technical issues with identity verification and banking connectivity in the application process.